Synthetixio/SIPs/SCCP/sccp-30.md

 Decrease the target Collateralisation Ratio for SNX stakers to 700%

 ## Abstract
-There is currently a a potential deficit of Synths is coming to Synthetix platform.
+There is currently a potential deficit of Synths that is coming to Synthetix platform.
 Decreasing the target Collateralisation Ratio will cause some SNX stakers to increase amount of synths minted.

 ## Motivation
 1. Current peg is holding up great due to Curve.
 This can be seen from data collected since lowering it to 700% in SCCP-26.